asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 `SecurityFilter`.
 However it is important to note that we need to order them correctly, because it might cause conflicts of matching request matchers.

-Each security filter chain is built from a HttpSecurity, for each we can configure what routes to ignore, accept allow or authenticate, we can configure the type of login, either normal stateful or stateless one and so on and so forth.
+Each security filter chain is built from a `HttpSecurity`, for each we can configure what routes to ignore, accept allow or authenticate, we can configure the type of login, either normal stateful or stateless one and so on and so forth.

 ```java